6.4: Enzyme Inhibition

 Product Inhibition

 Let's look at an enzyme that converts reactant S to product P. Since P arises from S, they may have structural similarities.
-For example, what if GTP was the reactant and GDP was a product?
+For example, what if GTP is the reactant and GDP the product?
 If so, then P might also bind in the active site and inhibit the conversion of S to P. This is called product inhibition.
-It probably occurs in most enzymes, and when it does occur, it will start bending downward at the beginning of the progress curve for P formation.
-If the product binds very tightly, it might cause a significant underestimation of the initial velocity (v0) or flux (J0) of the enzyme.
+It probably occurs in most enzymes, and when it does, it will begin bending downward at the beginning of the progress curve for P formation.
+If the product binds very tightly, it may lead to a significant underestimation of the enzyme's initial velocity (v0) or flux (J0).
 Let's use Vcell to explore product inhibition.
 The model will explore two reactions:

 - E + R ↔ ER → E + Q (no product inhibition)